 - Shared credit card details.
 If you have shared your credit card or credit card details with other people.

-- Fail to report a lost or stolen card.
+- Failed to report a lost or stolen card.
 If you don’t report a lost or stolen credit card straight away.

 You might also be unable to get a credit card refund if the charges are “pre-authorised” and meet the standard practices of a merchant (i.e. a hotel or airline that “holds” funds for a set period of time in case of incidental charges).
 In this instance, you could contact the merchant to request a release of the funds, rather than an actual refund.

-How can I get a credit card refund?
+How do I get a credit card refund?

 The credit card refund process can vary depending on the merchant and your circumstances, but generally follows the steps below.